syncfusion-content/wpf-docs/wpf/Testing/uft.md

 documentation: ug
 ---
 # Overview
-UFT(formerly known as HP QuickTestProfessional(QTP)) is an automated testing software designed for testing various software applications and environments.
+UFT (formerly known as HP Quick Test Professional - QTP) is an automated testing software designed for testing various software applications and environments.
 Syncfusion provides QTP add-in that contains custom libraries, that help UFT or QTP to recognize Syncfusion controls.
 These custom libraries are built with the help of .NET add-in extensibility.

 ## Prerequisites and Compatibility